tiepdotme/blog-2/_posts/2020-05-30-closures-in-javascript.markdown

 JavaScript garbage collection does not clear out variables of a function if that function has child functions returned.
 These child functions can run later and are fully eligible to access the parent's scope by the principal of lexical scoping.

+This behavior of garbage collection is not only limited to child function.
+A variable is not garbage collected as long as **anything** maintains a reference to it.

 ### Real World Example

 Let's say that I am programming about a car.
 This car can accelerate like a real-world car, and whenever it does accelerate, the speed of the car increases.